-In position 1 (pre-humidifier, pre-leak) the Aeroneb Solo was placed on the dry side of the heated humidifier, and a #2 standard leak adapter elbow (Philips Respironics, Murrysville, Pennsylvania) was attached to the face mask.
-In position 2 (post-humidifier, pre-leak) the Aeroneb Solo was placed after the heated humidifier and just prior to the #2 standard leak adapter elbow and face mask.
-In position 3 (post-leak, intra-mask) the NIVO nebulizer was attached to the mask using a #1 standard leak NIVO entrainment elbow (0% leak), and the #2 standard leak entrainment elbow was removed and replaced with a standard disposable exhalation valve (DEP, Philips Respironics, Murrysville, Pennsylvania).
+In position 1 (pre-humidifier, pre-leak), the Aeroneb Solo was placed on the dry side of the heated humidifier and a #2 standard leak adapter elbow (Phillips Respironics, Carlsbad, CA) was attached to the facemask.
+In position 2 (post-humidifier, pre-leak), the Aeroneb Solo was placed after the heated humidifier and just prior to the #2 standard leak adapter elbow and facemask.
+In position 3 (post-leak, intra-mask), the NIVO® nebulizer was attached to the mask using a #1 standard leak NIVO® entrainment elbow (0% Leak) and the #2 standard leak entrainment elbow was removed and replaced with a standard disposable exhalation valve (DEP; Phillips Respironics, Carlsbad CA) in the circuit.